Liu-group/liu-group.github.io/_posts/2021-9-21-interactive-Numerov-PIB.md

 $$\psi(1)=0$$

-**For simplicity, assume we already know the energy of the first eigenstate is
+**For simplicity**, assume we already know the energy of the first eigenstate is

 $$\frac{n^2h^2}{8mL^2}=\frac{(2\pi\hbar)^2n^2}{8mL^2}=\frac{\pi^2}{2}$$

 (in bohr).
-Let's use Numerov to solve the wave function for the first eigenstate.** (In our next tutorial for Harmonic Oscillator, we will show how to search for the eigenvalues (energies) if we don't know them in advance.)
+Let's use Numerov to solve the wave function for the first eigenstate.
+(In our next tutorial for Harmonic Oscillator, we will show how to search for the eigenvalues (energies) if we don't know them in advance.)

 The Schrödinger equation can be simplified as